 The Geography of Affordability

-Espargos offers the lowest accommodation costs—€15-25 nightly in basic guesthouses or €200-400 monthly for simple apartments.
-However, false economy emerges when calculating transportation.
+Espargos offers the lowest accommodation costs — €15-25 per night in basic guesthouses or €200-400 per month for simple apartments.
+However, a false economy emerges when calculating transportation costs.
 The €20 round-trip taxi fare to Santa Maria beaches quickly erodes savings, particularly for stays under two weeks.

 Hostel Landscape